 - While others suggest that it is a good idea to have the crate or bed beside your bed, so you can reach in and stroke and reassure your dog throughout the night.

 - Another effective way to deal with a restless and crying cockapoo would be to make their bed comfortable and use a t-shirt or another piece of clothing with your scent.
-Get a Kong and fill it with some food your dog really likes and then also keep some more food in a bowl.
+Get a Kong and fill it with food your dog really likes, and then keep some more food in a bowl.
 Place your dog into its crate or bed and give him or her the Kong.
-Using the “bedtime” or a similar command,, see if your cockapoo will settle.
+Using the “bedtime” or a similar command, see if your cockapoo will settle.
 If they do, leave them to sleep.
-If they start to cry or show signs that they might, just talk quietly and gently.
+Talk quietly and gently if they start to cry or show signs that they might.
 If it quietens, offer some of the food you have in the bowl.

 Our Experience With Luna

 As we highlighted earlier, there is no right or wrong way to do this.
-If your cockapoo has a problem with crying and not settling at night, take a calm and methodical approach to it.
-Remember to be consistent, but adaptable, changing to suit your dog and your own needs as necessary.
-Eventually, your new cockapoo will settle and you won’t have the frustration of a crying dog at night.
+Take a calm and methodical approach if your cockapoo has a problem with crying and not settling at night.
+Remember to be consistent but adaptable, changing to suit your dog and your needs as necessary.
+Eventually, your new cockapoo will settle, and you won’t have the frustration of a crying dog at night.